Updated: April 2023

 It was not until the 2016 election that the Council couldn’t, apparently, prevail.

 2019: In 2019, it became known that deceased multi-millionaire sex trafficker Jeffrey Epstein had been, until 2009, a member and donor of both the CFR and the Trilateral Commission.

-2020: After the reversal of many CFR initiatives during the Trump presidency, the key positions in the Cabinet of Joe Biden will once again be filled almost entirely by CFR members.
+2020: After the reversal of many CFR initiatives during the Trump presidency, the key positions in the Cabinet of US President Joe Biden will once again be filled almost entirely by CFR members.